ramy-meng/prompt-eval/README.md

 - Compares multiple prompts head-to-head and declares a winner
 - Produces a final aggregate score to measure prompt quality objectively
 - Demonstrates RAG by augmenting Claude with a company FAQ as context
+- Demonstrates Chain-of-Thought (CoT) prompting to make the judge more transparent and accurate

 ## What I Learned